CosmoSimio/eksfargatek8slab/README.md

 -- See https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=cli <br>
 -- As long as are working within your local repo's directory, you can run all of the commands in this `README` in order.

-# Create the AWS EKS Fargate Kubernetes cluster
+# Create the `AWS EKS on Fargate` Kubernetes cluster
+This first section assumes that you have completed the initial `Requirements` and that you have a working `AWS CLI` with the adequate permissions for launching the `EKS` cluster.
 ### 1. Launch the cluster config file
 ```
 eksctl create cluster -f eksfargateclusterconfig.yaml
 ```

-### 2. By default, Amazon EKS clusters are configured to run `CoreDNS` on Amazon EC2 infrastructure
+### 2. By default, Amazon `EKS` clusters are configured to run `CoreDNS` on Amazon `EC2` infrastructure
 Run the following command to remove the '`eks.amazonaws.com/compute-type : ec2`' annotation from the `CoreDNS` pods:
 ```
 kubectl patch deployment coredns -n kube-system --type json -p='[{"op": "remove", "path": "/spec/template/metadata/annotations/eks.amazonaws.com~1compute-type"}]'
 ```

-### 3. Delete and re-create any existing `CoreDNS` pods so that they are scheduled on Fargate.
+### 3. Delete and re-create any existing `CoreDNS` pods so that they are scheduled on `Fargate`.
 The following command triggers a rollout of the `CoreDNS` deployment:
 ```
 kubectl rollout restart -n kube-system deployment coredns